AbdulBasee/TodoAppClassForm/README.md

-# Project 1 - *Simple ToDoApp*
+# Project 1 - *TodoAppClassForm*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**TodoAppClassForm** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **AbdulBaseer Mahmood**